 - Swelling of the hands and face

 If you feel any symptoms mentioned above, please let us know immediately.
-We (trekking guides) have extensive first aid training, and we can effectively monitor you.
+We (trekking guides) have extensive first aid training and can effectively monitor you.

-- Walk with a slow and steady pace.
+- Walk at a slow and steady pace.

 - Stay hydrated.
 Drink enough water/ fluid.

-- “Hike high and Sleep low” meaning we will always hike to higher elevation and return to lower to sleep.
-In such a case, we will get enough amount of oxygen required for the body to adapt.
+- “Hike high and Sleep low,” meaning we will always hike to higher elevations and return lower to sleep.
+In such a case, we will get enough oxygen required for the body to adapt.

 Is there any provision of Emergency medical services?

 We guides will never leave on a trek without carrying an essential medical kit.
-We cannot take any risk with the health of any individuals when there are limited medical facilities on the route.
-Moreover, we do also carry portable altitude chambers, for those individuals suffering from AMS (Acute Mountain Sickness).
-When there is any case of evacuation, due to extensive adverse health conditions Peregrine Treks provide Emergency Helicopter Evacuation, for this, an individual must consult with the agency and appropriate insurance company.
+We cannot risk the health of any individuals when there are limited medical facilities on the route.
+Moreover, we also carry portable altitude chambers for those individuals suffering from AMS (Acute Mountain Sickness).
+When there is any case of evacuation due to extensive adverse health conditions, Peregrine Treks provide Emergency Helicopter Evacuation; for this, an individual must consult with the agency and appropriate insurance company.